Parliamentary.ai

 Overview

-This bill sets limits on National Insurance contribution rates and the upper earnings limit for Class 1 contributions.
-These limits will apply for tax years beginning after the bill becomes law but before the next general election.
+This bill sets limits on National Insurance contributions (NICs) rates and the upper earnings limit for Class 1 NICs.
+These limits will apply for a limited time, until the next general election.

 Description

-• Main Primary Percentage: This cannot exceed 12%.
+• Main Primary Percentage: This percentage, which forms a major part of NICs, cannot exceed 12%.

 Government Spending